tinySSB/tiny-ssb-spec/README.md

 ### 2.1 Feed Structure and Concepts

 A feed in tinySSB is an append-only log of signed messages created by a single device.
+This is sometimes also called a sig-chain.
 Each feed is identified by a unique cryptographic signing key-pair, with the public key serving as the feed's identifier (Feed ID or FID).
 This design is inherited from the original Secure Scuttlebutt (SSB) protocol but adapted for constrained environments.